The AbstrAct Observer

 [1.
 IDEA]

-■ The A. O.: The track from “Autumn’s Dawn” that we prefer is “Capturing The Flag”.
+The A. O.: The track from “the brink” that we prefer is “it’s the thinnest and brittlest of veils”.
 Can you tell us how it came to light?

 [2.
 CREATION]